Everything on this page will become a problem the moment you do it correctly.

 Useful when: you are with another person and find yourself already preparing a response, already locating the problem, already knowing what they need

-The urge to repair an exchange arrives very quickly.
-Before the other person has finished speaking, something in you is already moving toward solution, toward comfort, toward the useful thing to say.
+Before the other person has finished speaking, something in you is already somewhere else.
+Finding the solution.
+Locating the comfort.
+Preparing the useful thing to say.
 That movement is fast and it feels like care.
-It often is care.
-But it is also a departure.
-You left the actual exchange to go find something to bring back to it.
+Sometimes it is care.
+But you have already left the room to go get something to bring back to it.

 Stillness